nopp/workshop-inventory/README.md

 A simple and efficient inventory management system for workshops, built with Go and Bootstrap.

+Obs:.
+I started to translate all code from portugues to english.

 ![Screenshot of the Workshop Inventory System](system.png)

 ## Features